ConvoyPanel/documentation/src/docs/panel/api/templates.md

 The second depth is the template itself.
 Use the UUID field in the second depth for server creation.

+It is important to note that the UUID value for queried template the will be unique for each node even if based within a cluster inside of Proxmox or replicated on different node.
+This is uniquely generated on template creation.

 ```json
 {
     "data": [